-Balance at December 31, 2009 \$ 68,075

-Currency exchange and other 874

 Balance at December 31, 2010 \$ 68,949

-Currency exchange and other (1,131)
+Currency exchange (1,131)

 Balance at December 31, 2011 \$ 67,818

+Acquisitions 16,913

+Currency exchange 2,628

+Balance at December 31, 2012 \$ 87,359

-NOTE 7-BANK CREDIT AGREEMENTS AND OTHER SHORT-TERM AND LONG-TERM DEBT
+NOTE 7 - BANK CREDIT AGREEMENTS AND OTHER SHORT-TERM AND LONG-TERM DEBT

-Lines of credit - The Company maintains credit facilities with several financial institutions through its entities in the U.S., Asia and Europe totaling \$67 million.
-On November 25, 2009 the Company entered into a credit agreement with Bank of America, N.A. ("Bank of America") as modified by a certain letter dated as of March 31, 2010, the First Amendment to Credit Agreement dated as of July 16, 2010, the Second Amendment to Credit Agreement dated as of February 4, 2011 and the Fourth Amendment to Credit Agreement dated as of November 23, 2011 (collectively the "Credit Agreement").
+Credit Facilities - The Company maintains credit facilities with several financial institutions through its entities in the U.S., Asia and Europe totaling \$102 million.
+These credit facilities, except for one Taiwanese credit facility, are collateralized by each subsidiary's premises, are unsecured, uncommitted and, in some instances, may be repayable on demand.

+On November 25, 2009 the Company entered into a credit agreement with Bank of America, N.A. ("Bank of America") as modified by a certain letter dated March 31, 2010, the First Amendment to Credit Agreement dated as of July 16, 2010, the Second Amendment to Credit Agreement dated as of November 24, 2010, the Third Amendment to Credit Agreement dated as of February 4, 2011, the Fourth Amendment to Credit Agreement dated as of November 23, 2011, the Fifth Amendment to Credit Agreement dated as of February 1, 2012, and the Sixth Amendment to Credit Agreement dated as of April 30, 2012 (collectively the "Credit Agreement").
 The Credit Agreement provides for a \$10 million revolving credit facility (the "Revolver") and a \$10 million uncommitted facility (the "Uncommitted Facility").
-The Revolver includes a \$2 million sublimit for letters of credit.
-Both the Revolver and the Uncommitted Facility mature on January 22, 2012 (the "Maturity Date").
-Any borrowing and obligations under the Revolver or under the Uncommitted Facility is secured by accounts, chattel paper, deposit accounts and inventory, and all dividends, distributions, and income attributable to proceeds, products, additions to, substitutions, replacements and supporting obligations for, model conversions, and accessions of the foregoing, of the Company and of certain of its subsidiaries.
-Certain subsidiaries of the Company also guaranty any borrowing and obligations and pledge their interests to Bank of America in certain subsidiary stock owned by such subsidiary guarantors.